 Upon acceptance for readmission, the specific courses and field work required for completion of the student’s program will be determined in accordance with current degree requirements.
 Credit hours will not be granted for work completed more than five years before readmission.

-If a student is terminated due to inadequate academic performance, he/ she/they may request reinstatement although this will not be considered until two semesters after termination.
-A written petition must be forwarded by the student to the Chair of the Committee on Students who will present the petition for possible review by the full Committee at the next scheduled meeting.
+If a student is terminated due to inadequate academic performance or a violation of the professional code of conduct, he/ she/they may request reinstatement although this will not be considered until two semesters after termination.
+A written petition and supporting documentation (if applicable) must be forwarded by the student to the attention of the Chair of the Committee on Students (email@example.com) who will present the petition for possible review by the full Committee at the next scheduled meeting.
 The Committee meets monthly except in June, July, and August.
 In all cases, the student must remain separated from the School for a minimum of two semesters (fall, spring, and summer are considered semesters).

 The petition must include the following: a) the student’s reason for requesting the reinstatement, b) an identification of the circumstances that led to the termination, and evidence of personal, educational, or professional activities or accomplishments that would demonstrate the student’s readiness to return to school and successfully complete the degree program.
 The Committee will meet with the student, if desired, and thereafter recommend to the Associate Dean of Academic Affairs one of three possible responses: 1) readmit, 2) readmit with condition, or 3) do not readmit.